Badging API

 Minimum Evidence Record

-For agent-mediated badging, record the origin, app scope, triggering event, service worker registration scope if applicable, prior badge value class, requested new value class, timestamp, agent task identifier, user-visible reason, and clearing event.
+For agent-mediated badging, record the origin, app scope, manifest identifier or launch URL where available, triggering event, service worker registration scope if applicable, permission state when checked, prior application state, requested new badge class, timestamp, agent task identifier, user-visible reason, and clearing event.
 Avoid storing sensitive counts or labels beyond the audit purpose.

 Source Discipline